Roles of the Various Decision Makers

 During meetings, the Director has the following responsibilities:

-• Remind them of the Conseil’s positioning, the touring program’s objectives and evaluation criteria, as well as the rules regarding the Code of Ethics.
+- recalls the Conseil’s guidelines, the objectives and evaluation criteria of the touring program, as well as the rules relating to the code of ethics

 The Touring Program Coordinator has the following responsibilities: